trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 The clinic's account will **issue** the credential, Allison's account will **hold** it, and the airline's account will **verify** its contents.

 === "Trinsic CLI"
-    The CLI offers an interactive way of creating wallets.
+    The CLI makes it easy to create wallets.
 For demo purposes, we'll create all three on the same machine.

     When using the CLI, the authentication token of the most recently used account is saved in `~/.trinsic`.
 In a real-world scenario, you should back this token up securely.